Basic Bi-Polar and MOSFET Transistor Drivers for Micro-Controllers

 The output of most digital circuits and micro-processors is only five volts at most a few milli-amps.
 Most electrical and electronic devices require voltages and currents that will destroy digital circuits, so we must rely on what I'll broadly call driver circuits.
-To our left illustrates a digital output driving a typical low-power light emitting diode.
+Above illustrates a digital output driving a typical low-power light emitting diodes.

 On this page we will look at transistor driver circuits using both bipolar transistors and power MOSFETs and will use them as electrical switches.
 Also note the concept of sink/source as we go along.
 When a "switch" supplies a voltage (on the "hot" side) such as a household light switch, we say the switch "sources" the voltage.
 If we put the switch on the neutral side of the load, we say we "sink" the voltage.
 All of the examples below assume a negative shared common.

-Illustrated to the right is the most common driver circuit.
-It consists of a NPN bipolar transistor controlling a light bulb.
-For most of this page I'll assume a 24 volt, 100 mA light bulb as a load.
-We have a negative 24 volt ground tied to digital ground.
-Note a digital "HIGH" is 5 volts (VCC) and a digital "LOW" (VSS) is zero volts.
-The "HIGH" is switched to 5 volts inside the "chip" while a "LOW" is switched to ground inside the "chip."
-Another digital state is known as floating and is open to both VSS and VCC.
+Illustrated above is the most common transistor driver circuit.
+It consists of a NPN bipolar transistor controlling a high-power light emitting diode connected to a 12-volt battery.
+We have a negative battery ground tied to digital ground.
+Note a digital "HIGH" is 5 volts and a digital "LOW" is zero volts.
+The "HIGH" is switched to 5 volts inside the micro-controller "chip" while a "LOW" is switched to ground inside the "chip."
+Another digital state is known as floating that's as the name suggests is attached to nothing.

-In this example a digital "HIGH" on the input "sources" a current in the base/emitter of Q9 (limited by R1) which causes a larger current flow in the collector/emitter circuit and through the lamp.
-If Q9 has a gain of 50 and the base current through R1 is 5 mA, then the collector current will be 250 mA.
-In this case it's only 100 mA limited by the lamp.
+In this example a digital "HIGH" on the input "sources" a current in the base/emitter of Q1 (limited by R1) which causes a larger current flow in the collector/emitter circuit and through the LED-resistor.
+If Q1 has a gain of 50 and the base current through R1 is 5 mA, then the collector current will be 250 mA.
+In this case it's only 100 mA limited by the light emitting diode.
 In many of these transistor circuits R1 ranges from 1000 to 2200 ohms for 5 volts.

-Like the example above we would say the transistor "sinks" the load.
+Here we would say the transistor "sinks" the current.
 In the case of using a TIP120 R2 should be 1000-ohms.

 Switching on a MOSFET